bobjwatts/nine-parchments-no-friendly-fire/README.md

 This version-locked Windows Steam mod prevents health damage between two different player characters.
 It also suppresses the player-to-player hit reaction and floating damage numbers.
+This makes playing with inexperienced gamers, such as my kids way more fun.

 This is an unofficial fan-made mod.
 It is not affiliated with or endorsed by Frozenbyte.
 Nine Parchments and its game files are the property of their